 The scenery on this coastal journey is absolutely breathtaking!
 I heard nothing but wows around me during the entire 4.5-hour trip.
 See some pictures below, but believe me – it’s a thousand times more impressive in reality!

 TIP: If your budget allows it, book the Gold Star tickets so you can enjoy the views through the glass roof as well as from an elevated outdoor terrace on the train.
 These tickets also include breakfast and several drinks.
 Otherwise, if you travel in Adventure Class, you can also purchase food and drinks on board.
+These tickets are much more affordable (about half the price) and you can easily reserve them via Viator.

 Good to know: Just like many other experiences in Alaska, this railway trip is seasonal; it can only be done between mid-May and mid-September.
 Alternatively, you can rent a car in Anchorage and simply drive to Seward, or book a transfer.